 Weather forecasting has been a field of intensive innovation for centuries.
 This innovation has been stimulated and encouraged by the World Meteorological Organization (WMO) ever since its creation in 1950.
 Many stakeholders from the public sector - the National Meteorological and Hydrological Services, from the private sector - the weather companies, and from academia - universities and research institutions, have contributed to those innovations, thanks to which we now do take the weather with us all the time.

 WMO wants to provide recognition, and stimulate the development, of ever-improving mobile-based applications for weather and climate information.
-The “WMO International Weather Apps Awards (WIWAA)” will be issued for the first time in 2020 as part of the celebrations of the organization’s 70th anniversary.
+The “WMO International Weather Apps Awards (WIWAA)” issued for the first time in 2020 as part of the celebrations of the organization’s 70th anniversary.
 The idea of these awards is to invite developers to participate by submitting their apps for review by an independent international jury.
 Depending on the success of this first event, the WIWAA may become a regular annual event in the years to come.